Associate Close-Up: Kaitlin Eamigh

 Q: What does “Abundant Life” mean to you?

-A: Abundant Life to me is having balance among everything and everyone I love.
-Being able to balance a job I am passionate about, my work towards career goals, valuable family time and doing hobbies I enjoy is very important to me.
+A: To me, Abundant Life is having balance among everything and everyone I love.
+Being able to balance a career I am passionate about, valuable family time and doing hobbies I enjoy is very important to me.

 Q: What have you learned from working at UMC?